-• the Code of Ethics and the Anti-Corruption Code of Conduct updated in July 2018.
+- the Code of Ethics and the Anti-corruption Code of Conduct updated in July 2018.
 It is available on the intranet and on the group's website, handed to every new employee, reminded to the group's employees during their annual appraisal interview, and it is shared with all Orano's third-parties when contracting.
 It is the foundation of the group's compliance policy and includes Executive Management's commitment in leading an initiative to prevent and detect corruption and influence peddling.
-It defines the prohibited behaviors that may characterize corruption and influence peddling, based on the risks identified in the risk map, and summarizes the disciplinary measures and consequences in the event that these rules are not followed;

-SOCIAL, ENVIRONMENTAL AND SOCIETAL COMMITMENTS Being committed and acting responsibly within our ecosystem a set of internal policies and procedures dedicated to preventing corruption and influence peddling (i.e. gifts and invitations, thirdparty assessments, conflicts of interest, facilitation payments, etc.), disclosed and accessible to all employees via the group's documentation system.
+It defines the prohibited behaviors that may characterize corruption and influence peddling, based on the risks identified in the risk map, and summarizes the disciplinary measures and consequences in the event that these rules are not followed; - a set of internal policies and procedures dedicated to preventing corruption and influence peddling (i.e. gifts and invitations, third-party assessments, conflicts of interest, facilitation payments, etc.), disclosed and accessible to all employees via the group's documentation system.